 As soon as we arrived in Soweto, we were led to the dining section to eat.
 Bunny Chow, was on the menu, which is a chicken stew in a bread bowl.
 Delicious!
 A series of huts shielded us from the sun as we dipped our bread into the well-seasoned stew and drank water to cool off.
 About 5-chickens surrounded us clucking around the premises.
 Hello Soweto!

 One of the first things we learned in Soweto was the Zulu greeting Sani Bonani.
-It’s what everyone says to each other, whether you’re friends or strangers, like an acknowledgement of some sort.
+It’s what everyone says to each other, whether you’re friends or strangers, as an acknowledgment of some sort.
 We decided to do a bike tour in and around Soweto, which allowed us to spend time with the locals and learn some history.
-The name Soweto, is an acronym which stands for South Western Townships.
-Soweto, is home to very famous South Africans including: Nelson Mandela, Winnie Mandela, and Desmond Tutu.
+The name Soweto is an acronym that stands for South Western Townships.
+Soweto is home to very famous South Africans including Nelson Mandela, Winnie Mandela, and Desmond Tutu.

-The discovery of Gold during the late 1800s in Johannesburg is what added so much value to this city.
-However, colonizers from all over the world including the Dutch and the British exploited the country and its people of its resources and enforced a system of segregation that would have lasting effects on the culture and race relations for years to come.
+The discovery of gold during the late 1800s in Johannesburg is what added so much value to the city.
+However, colonizers from all over the world including the Dutch and the British exploited the country and the people of its resources and enforced a system of segregation that would have lasting effects on the culture and race relations for years to come.
 An increasing number of blacks were evicted from the city of Johannesburg and forced to live in the surrounding townships like Soweto.
-Allegedly, many blacks were evicted because of a government induced spread of the Bubonic Plague.
+Allegedly, many blacks were evicted because of a government-induced spread of the Bubonic Plague.
 These townships were underdeveloped and unsanitary.
 The government tried to further their oppression in Soweto by separating the men from the women.
 This would reduce reproduction among blacks.

-Yet, I could not ignore how impoverished my people were to this very day.
+Yet, I could not ignore how impoverished my people were.
 Walking past the local grocery store, I stepped over their sewage, draining throughout the village.
 The people had communal bathrooms that they shared.
 The babies were in need of shoes.
 One of the little girls had on a skirt that was 3-sizes too small and exposed her.
 The homes were tiny.
 I couldn’t fathom that people lived in those conditions.
 I felt helpless but their smiles and their zest for life encouraged me.

 By the end of the tour, it was time for us to learn about Zulu culture.
 We dressed up as Zulu Kings and Queens and drank from a canteen filled with a traditional Zulu beverage, that sort of tasted like a beer.
 It was a spectacular end to an overall empowering day.

-We met up with some amazing ladies from the South Africa Glitch Gate group that I mentioned in a previous post.
+My friend Jessica and I met up with some amazing ladies from the South Africa Glitch Gate group that I mentioned in a previous post.
 We had dinner at The Carnivore Restaurant in Misty Hills Country Hotel in Johannesburg.
-The drive was about an hour long but the experience was worth it.
+The drive was about an hour-long but the experience was worth it.
 Our taxi was about 460 Rand round trip, which was the equivalent of $29.00 USD.

-Taxi’s in South Africa – Uber’s are cheaper than regular taxis in South Africa.
-Due to the WiFi situation out there, it wasn’t always easy for me to catch an Uber, but the cost was almost half-the price of what your average taxi would cost.
-My taxi reference in the above post is the quote for a regular taxi.
-However when I started using Uber, I was paying about 3.00 USD at some point for my cab rides.
+Taxi’s in South Africa: Uber’s are cheaper than regular taxis in South Africa.
+Due to the WiFi situation out there, it wasn’t always easy for me to catch an Uber, but the cost was almost half the price of what your average taxi would cost.
+My taxi reference in the above paragraph is the quote for a regular taxi.
+However, when I started using Uber, I was paying about 3.00 USD at some point for my cab rides.

 I really loved the vibe of this restaurant.
 Upon entering, you have to walk through a long corridor filled with historical biographies of very important figures in South African history ranging from Shaka Zulu to Nelson Mandela.
-The bios are accompanied by over-sized bronze statues representing these men and women in their natural state.
+The bios are accompanied by oversized bronze statues representing these men and women.
 As you progress into the restaurant you’ll notice it’s adorned with South African artifacts and keepsakes in glassed window cases.

 After dinner, all the waiters took pictures with us, and waited patiently until we were ready to leave.
-It was the perfect welcome to South Africa meal and the ladies we had dinner with were awesome!
+It was the perfect meal to welcome us to South Africa and the ladies we had dinner with were awesome!